isomerpages/moe-westwoodpri/_administration/Canteen Matters/School Canteen Advertisement.md

 [Application Form](/files/application%20for%20canteen%20stall%20in%20existing%20school.pdf) must be completed and submitted to our school’s General Office by **12 May 2023** with the following documents:
 * Photocopy of the applicant’s NRIC (front and back)
 * Proposed menu and pricing
-* Photocopy of relevant certificates such as Basic Food Hygiene etc.
+* Photocopy of relevant certificates such as Basic Food Hygiene etc

 **Application Closing Date: 12 May 2023, Friday**<br>

 Only shortlisted applicants will be notified for an interview and food sampling at the school.
-If interested, please contact Mr Michael Khoo (Operation Manager) / Mdm Cecilia Chia (Administration Manager) at 64121690.
+For further queries, please contact Mr Michael Khoo (Operation Manager) / Mdm Cecilia Chia (Administration Manager) at 64121690.